TheWebDoc/odin-recipes/README.md

 # odin-recipes

 This project is an example HTML page that will consist of three recipes.
-It will include a landing page, revelant links to recipe pages, and content detailing how those recipes should be preformed.
+It will include a landing page, relative links to recipe pages, and content detailing how those recipes should be preformed.
 At the time of writing, no CSS or Javascript will be used in this project.